6.451.1 Policies, Authorities, Categories, and Approvals

 2. Career service emblems consist of federal career service certificates and the IRS career service plaques.

 3. Career service plaques recognize creditable federal civilian and honorable military service for 20, 25, 30, 35, 40, 45, 50, 55 and 60 years of service.
-Career service plaques are standardized throughout the Service.
+Career service plaques are standardized throughout the IRS.
 Plaques are engraved with the employee’s name of record and indicate the specific milestone year.

 4. Recognition presentation events are discussed in IRM 6.451.1.21, Award Presentation Ceremonies.